srikantharun/docusaurus/README.md

-# docusaurus
-Docusaurus 2.0 based build
+This is a sample Docusaurus 2.0 build.